sibyphilips/ens_orth_transcript_downloader/README.md

 - A Single Fasta File containing all the downloaded CDS is produced in the current working directory
 - An XML file is first prepared containing all the orthologues of the provided geneid
 - This xml file is parsed as csv files (here since I am interested on fishes I have made a separate csv file containing only the 'euteleostomi' orthologues)

+  An alternate method could be to use zebrafish ENS ids and download orthologues for all the fishes, for that I have to closely study the xml output to understand under which group name the fishes are grouped!